 - At the initial meeting the agenda should include: 1) Introduction of Steward, 2) Overview of Street Parks Program, 3) informal assessment of participant interest and skills that can be brought to the project.
 Depending on the dynamics of each group.
 4) A basic idea of the type & scope of development should be discussed and concerns should be brought up at this time.
 5.)
 Community should discuss how they plan to maintain the site for at-least 3 years.
 Maintenance includes, but is not limited to cleaning, weeding, planting and watering- 6) Fundraising – it is the responsibility of each Steward or Street Park group to raise enough funds to complete the project.
 Before design plans begin, the group should decide how much grant writing and fundraising they are willing to do 7) Someone should take notes and everyone should provide their email address/contact information for future meetings.
 8) Plan next meeting and/or site clean up.

 - Depending on the group, obstacles involved in development, funding and design – it could take up to 1 year for a neighborhood group to decide on the plan for their open space.
 Once, all neighbors need to agree on plan (landscape design, plant list, irrigation plan, maintenance plan), the plan must be submitted to the Department of Public Works Street Parks Program for approval before any work can be completed.

-- All information going out to the community regarding the land must include the Department of Public Works name and/or logo.
-SFDPW logos must also be used on all printed materials, signs and banners.
-Such items must also be approved by the Department of Public Works before they are sent to neighbors/residents or displayed to other community members.
+- All information going out to the community regarding the land must include the San Francisco Public Works name and/or logo.
+San Francisco Public Works logos must also be used on all printed materials, signs and banners.
+Such items must also be approved by San Francisco Public Works before they are sent to neighbors/residents or displayed to other community members.
 For details about howto apply for the Street Parks Program, please click here.